AbdullahWali007/NOVA-AI/README.md

 ## How to Use

-1. Clone the repository.
+1. You need your own OpenWeather and newsapi.org api's.
+2. You need your own Google App Password to authenticate email services.
-2. Follow the setup instructions in the documentation.
+3. Follow the setup instructions in the documentation.
-3. Activate NOVA AI with your voice and explore its features.
+4. Activate NOVA AI with your voice and explore its features.

 ## Contributions